Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Properties of FOGGIE Stellar Halos

 The stars that make up the stellar halos of Milky Way-like galaxies are generally observed to be relatively metal-poor \citep[e.g.,][]{Mouhcine2005,Harmsen2017}.
 However, considerable variation exists both between stellar halos and within them.
 The Milky Way and M31, for instance, appear to lie on opposite ends of the spectrum: the Milky Way's halo is diffuse and exceptionally metal-poor \citep[e.g.,][]{Bell2008}, while M31's halo is brighter and contains more metal-enriched stars \citep[e.g.,][]{Ibata2014}.
 The metallicities of other nearby galaxies of similar mass typically lie somewhere between the two \citep[e.g.,][]{Mouhcine2005,Harmsen2017}.
 Both observations \citep[e.g.,][]{Mouhcine2005} and simulations \citep[e.g.,][]{Renda2005,Robertson2005,Font2006,Purcell2008} suggest that these variations in metallicity are the result of differences in how the stellar halos are assembled. \citet{Deason2016} and \citet{D'Souza2018} show that the metallicity of the accreted component of stellar halos reflects the metallicity of their dominant contributor(s)---typically one to two dwarf galaxies with $M_\star \, = \, 10^{8-10} \, $M$_\odot$.
 The tight relationship that exists between the mass of a dwarf galaxy and its metallicity \citep[e.g.,][]{Gallazzi2005,Kirby2013} produces a similarly strong correlation between the mass of a stellar halo and its metallicity.

 In the left-hand panel of Figure \ref{fig:cmcomp}, we compare the masses and metallicities of the FOGGIE stellar halos to M101 \citep{Jang2020}, M104 \citep{Cohen2020}, and the galaxies in the GHOSTS sample \citep{Monachesi2016obs,Harmsen2017}.
-As in Figure \ref{fig:masscomp}, we also include the values used by \citet{Monachesi2016obs} and \citet{Harmsen2017} for the Milky Way and M31: the metallicity adopted for the Milky Way is the mean of the values found by \citet{Sesar2011} and \citet{Xue2015} and the metallicity used for M31 is from \citet{Gilbert2014}.
-The latter value has been adjusted assuming [$\alpha$/Fe]\,=\,0.3, appropriate for an old, metal-poor population of stars \citep[e.g.,][]{Venn2004,Robertson2005}.
+As in Figure \ref{fig:masscomp}, we also include the values used by \citet{Monachesi2016obs} and \citet{Harmsen2017} for the Milky Way, i.e., the mean of the metallicity values found by \citet{Sesar2011} and \citet{Xue2015}.
+However, for M31, we use a recent measurement from \citet{Wojno2023}, adopting their best-fit value for the smooth halo and substructure stars at 30 kpc (see their Figure 4).
 In order to make a direct comparison to the observations, we measure the metallicities of the FOGGIE stellar halos at $r = 30$\,kpc within the minor axis wedges defined in Section \ref{SBmaps}.
-Note that we do not track the abundances of individual elements in the FOGGIE simulations, so we have converted total metallicity to [Fe/H] following \citet{Thomas2003} and assuming [$\alpha$/Fe]\,=\,0.3.
+Note that we do not track the abundances of individual elements in the FOGGIE simulations, so we have converted total metallicity to [Fe/H] following \citet{Thomas2003} and assuming [$\alpha$/Fe]\,=\,0.3, appropriate for an old, metal-poor population of stars \citep[e.g.,][]{Venn2004,Robertson2005}.

 The observed galaxies show a strong correlation between stellar halo metallicity and mass, as do the FOGGIE galaxies.
 However, as we noted in \S\,\ref{caveats}, the FOGGIE galaxies are somewhat metal-rich with respect to the observations ($\sim 0.4$\,dex above the expected values).
 For this reason, we will largely abstain from commenting on absolute metallicities in the rest of our analysis.
 However, it is worth noting that the FOGGIE galaxies reproduce the slope of the observed $M_\mathrm{SH}$-metallicity relation, and it is therefore likely that relative differences between the FOGGIE stellar halos can be trusted.